Last Updated 10/30/2020

 The Proclamation “suspends the entry into the United States” of some categories of J-1 visas.
 It does not affect the J-1 student category.

 OISS can reprint your I-20 with a new travel signature and send it to you as an electronic form.
-Contact your OISS adviser by email to request a a new travel signature I-20.
+Email your OISS adviser to request a a new travel signature I-20.
+Use the subject line: New Travel Signature Requested.

 No. If your visa will have expired by the date you wish to re-enter the U.S., then you will need to obtain a new visa at a U.S. Embassy or Consulate before you can re-enter the U.S. Due to current disruptions in visa services at consulates and embassies worldwide, OISS discourages travel abroad for students with an expired/expiring visa, if you are planning to return to campus in the fall.